 - Massachusetts was worried about the stress on the system of trying to upload records on all its drivers’ licenses and IDs over a single weekend (p.
 75).
 The S2S governance committee declined to change its systems of uploading all of each new state’s records over a single weekend.
 Massachusetts reluctantly went through with the upload over a single weekend in March 2018, with hours-long waits for licenses and IDs the next week.
 The fiasco suggests that the system may not be ready for the load generated by adding records from larger states.

 - More states are participating in S2S ands SPEXS planning than have publicly disclosed plans to upload state residents’ data to SPEXS.
-California, for example, has For example, the California Department of Motor vehicles claimed in December 2017, in response to our objections to its plans comply with the REAL-ID Act, that, “The federal REAL ID regulations do not address the creation of a federal database.”
+For example, the California Department of Motor vehicles claimed in December 2017, in response to our objections to its plans comply with the REAL-ID Act, that, “The federal REAL ID regulations do not address the creation of a federal database.”
 California is not listed on the latest S2S/SPEXS participation map as actively preparing to join the national system.
 But just a month earlier, the S2S Governance Committee was told that, “California (CA) has requested to only load pointers that have SSN(s) associated with them.” (p.75) And the Director of the California DMV traveled to Milwaukee to attend the latest S2S Governance Committee face-to-face meeting (p.
 10).
 Presumably she attended as a non-voting observer, but that isn’t clear.

 Other states’ participation in S2S and uploading of residents’ data to SPEXS may have violated state public records and/or personal data laws.
 Records released by the state of Wisconsin in response to a request similar to the one we made to the state of Alaska suggest that the Wisconsin DMV may have failed to provide required notice and obtain required approvals from the state Public Records Board for data matching and sharing.